JamitLabs/SimpleAPISpec/README.md

 1. Provide a `page[num]` and optionally a `page[size]`
 2. Provide a `page[offset]` and optionally a `page[limit]`

 A server can simply convert one way to the other to fulfil both requirements.
+Alternatively it can choose one strategy explicitly.

-Note that pagination doesn't work with the `include` instruction.
+Note that pagination doesn't work on related objects with the `include` instruction.

 ### Sorting